 Sir Humphry Davy (1778-1829) discovered more chemical elements than any individual has before or since.
-His achievements saw him rise up through society’s ranks from relatively modest origins to become, just under 200 years ago, the President of the Royal Society.
+His achievements saw him rise up through society’s ranks from relatively modest origins to become, just over 200 years ago, the President of the Royal Society.

 In 1815, he invented a miners’ safety lamp that came to be known as the Davy Lamp, saving countless lives in Britain and Europe, and vastly improving the nation’s industrial capability.

 The £1 million project funded by the Arts and Humanities Research Council (AHRC) involves Lancaster University alongside The University of Manchester and UCL, and will use the crowdsourcing platform Zooniverse to bring to light Davy’s notebooks – the documents he used to work out scientific ideas alongside lines of poetry, philosophical musings, geological drawings, and accounts of his life.

 Davy kept notebooks throughout his life, but most of the pages of these notebooks have never been transcribed before.
 Most entries have yet to be dated or considered in the light of what they tell us about Davy, his scientific discoveries, and the relationship between poetry and science.

 In 2019, AHRC funding enabled Professor Sharon Ruston and Dr Andrew Lacey, both of the Department of English Literature and Creative Writing at Lancaster University, to crowdsource transcriptions of five of Davy’s notebooks, dating from between 1795 and 1805, using the people-powered research platform Zooniverse.